 Distributions of Interest.
-On each Distribution Date, the interest distributable with respect to the interest-bearing certificates is the interest which has accrued on the Certificate Principal Balance thereof immediately prior to that Distribution Date at the then applicable related Pass-Through Rate during the applicable Accrual Period.
-For any Distribution Date, the "Accrual Period" for the Adjustable Rate Certificates is the period from and including the preceding Distribution Date (or from and including the Closing Date in the case of the first Distribution Date) to and including the day prior to the current Distribution Date, and for the Fixed Rate Certificates is the calendar month immediately preceding the month in which such Distribution Date occurs.
+On each Distribution Date, the interest distributable with respect to the LIBOR Certificates is the interest which has accrued on the Certificate Principal Balance thereof immediately prior to that Distribution Date at the then applicable related Pass-Through Rate during the applicable Accrual Period.
+For any Distribution Date, the "Accrual Period" for the LIBOR Certificates is the period from and including the preceding Distribution Date (or from and including the Closing Date in the case of the first Distribution Date) to and including the day prior to the current Distribution Date.

-All calculations of interest on the Adjustable Rate Certificates will be made on the basis of a 360-day year and the actual number of days elapsed in the applicable Accrual Period.
-All calculations of interest on the Fixed Rate Certificates will be made on the basis of a 360-day year assumed to consist of twelve 30-day months.
+All calculations of interest on the LIBOR Certificates will be made on the basis of a 360-day year and the actual number of days elapsed in the applicable Accrual Period.

-Distributions of Interest Funds For Loan Group 1.
-On each Distribution Date, the Interest Funds for such Distribution Date for Loan Group 1 are required to be distributed in the following order of priority, until such Interest Funds have been fully distributed:
+On each Distribution Date, the Interest Funds for such Distribution Date are required to be distributed in the following order of priority, until such Interest Funds have been fully distributed: